Flowserve (FLS)

 5. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Flowserve grew its sales at a sluggish 4.2% compounded annual growth rate.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, Flowserve grew its sales at a tepid 4.9% compounded annual growth rate.
+This wasn’t a great result compared to the rest of the industrials sector, but there are still things to like about Flowserve.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Flowserve’s annualized revenue growth of 5.7% over the last two years is above its five-year trend, but we were still disappointed by the results.
-Flowserve Year-On-Year Revenue Growth
+Flowserve’s annualized revenue growth of 4.6% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

-We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Flowserve’s backlog reached $2.9 billion in the latest quarter and averaged 1.2% year-on-year growth over the last two years.
+We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+Flowserve’s backlog reached $2.87 billion in the latest quarter and averaged 1.8% year-on-year growth over the last two years.
 Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.
-Flowserve Backlog

-Looking ahead, sell-side analysts expect revenue to grow 6% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and implies its newer products and services will not lead to better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and indicates its newer products and services will not accelerate its top-line performance yet.
+At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

-Flowserve produced a 32.4% gross profit margin in Q3, in line with the same quarter last year.
-On a wider time horizon, Flowserve’s full-year margin has been trending up over the past 12 months, increasing by 1.6 percentage points.
+In Q4, Flowserve produced a 34.8% gross profit margin, marking a 2.5 percentage point increase from 32.3% in the same quarter last year.
+Flowserve’s full-year margin has also been trending up over the past 12 months, increasing by 2.2 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-This quarter, Flowserve generated an operating margin profit margin of 6.7%, down 2.4 percentage points year on year.
-Since Flowserve’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+In Q4, Flowserve generated an operating margin profit margin of 3.5%, down 7.1 percentage points year on year.
+Conversely, its revenue and gross margin actually rose, so we can assume it was less efficient because its operating expenses like marketing, R&D, and administrative overhead grew faster than its revenue.

 8. Earnings Per Share

-Flowserve’s EPS grew at a solid 10.5% compounded annual growth rate over the last five years, higher than its 4.2% annualized revenue growth.
-This tells us the company became more profitable on a per-share basis as it expanded.
+Flowserve’s EPS grew at a spectacular 14.9% compounded annual growth rate over the last five years, higher than its 4.9% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.

-In Q3, Flowserve reported adjusted EPS of $0.90, up from $0.62 in the same quarter last year.
+In Q4, Flowserve reported adjusted EPS of $1.11, up from $0.70 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Flowserve’s full-year EPS of $3.13 to grow 16.5%.
+Over the next 12 months, Wall Street expects Flowserve’s full-year EPS of $3.54 to grow 14%.

 9. Cash Is King

-Taking a step back, we can see that Flowserve’s margin expanded by 5 percentage points during that time.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.
+Taking a step back, an encouraging sign is that Flowserve’s margin expanded by 3.7 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Flowserve’s ROIC has increased.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Over the last few years, Flowserve’s ROIC averaged 3 percentage point increases each year.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 We were impressed by how significantly Flowserve blew past analysts’ backlog expectations this quarter.
 We were also glad its full-year EPS guidance exceeded Wall Street’s estimates.
 On the other hand, its revenue missed.
 Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 6.4% to $56 immediately following the results.
+The stock traded up 2.4% to $80.87 immediately after reporting.

-Wall Street analysts have a consensus one-year price target of $76.80 on the company (compared to the current share price of $69.33), implying they see 10.8% upside in buying Flowserve in the short term.
+Wall Street analysts have a consensus one-year price target of $82.20 on the company (compared to the current share price of $80.57).